AT&T vs Internet Providers in Mobile, AL

 Cox and Spectrum promotional pricing typically increases after the first twelve months of service.
 AT&T Fiber pricing reflects an AutoPay and paperless billing discount.
 Taxes and applicable Alabama state fees are extra for all providers listed.

-Speed Comparison — AT&T Fiber vs Competitors
+Speed Comparison — AT&T Fiber vs Competitors in Mobile

 Provider Max Download Max Upload Speed Type